aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 You will die alone and poorly dressed.

-Last update: Fri Aug 29 05:09:35 2025
+Last update: Sat Aug 30 05:08:27 2025

 ### Let's play! 🎮